YoussefChahib/ThinkaiNLP/README.md

 ## The Team

-- The team solvers, consisted of 3 ESI students, are presenting you their project in aim to win the THINKAI HACKATHON.
+- The team SOLVERs, consisted of 3 ESI students, are presenting you their project in aim to win the THINKAI HACKATHON.

 ---